brgibson/www/contacts/README.md

       not have time to implement (although I think it would only take an hour or two more to implement now that the framework is built out).
 - `formatContactData.html` - A test page I used while I was building the `convertTabularContactData.js.`
-- `tabularContactData.js` - Containins a string version of table rows of the original contact data.
+- `tabularContactData.js` - Containins a string version of the table rows from original contact data file.

-To add the event handlers to the contacts list, I originally had one big anonymous function in contacts.html so that I would avoid having extra variables hanging around in my global scope, but I decided it was better for refactor these out into their own .js files for easier maintainability.
-Because of the benefits of maintainability and readability, it seemed like a good trade-off for having a few one-time-use functions floating around my global scope page.
+To add the event handlers to the contacts list, I originally had one big anonymous function in contacts.html so that I would avoid having extra variables hanging around in my global scope, but I decided it was better to refactor these out into their own .js files for easier maintainability.
+I feel this is a good trade-off.
 - `attachClickHandlers.js` - Attaches the click handler to support seeing the contact details on touch devices.
-- `buildDefaultDisplayEventHandler.js` - Returns the event handler for the email/phone default display select list.
+- `buildDefaultDisplayEventHandler.js` - Builds the event handler for the email/phone default display select list.
-- `getEmailAndPhoneElements.js` - Gets the email and phone dom elements from the contact list.
+- `getEmailAndPhoneElements.js` - Gets the email and phone DOM elements that are contained in the contact list.

 Two quick helper functions I wrote to deal with adding and removing selectors
 - `appendSelector.js`